Beeliar

 Beeliar lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Beeliar's population is estimated at around 9,492 as of November 2025.
-This reflects an increase of 875 people (10.2%) since the 2021 Census, which reported a population of 8,617 people.
-The change is inferred from the resident population of 9,079 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 115 validated new addresses since the Census date.
-This level of population equates to a density ratio of 831 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Beeliar's 10.2% growth since the 2021 census exceeded the national average (9.7%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 51.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on ABS population updates and AreaSearch validation, the suburb of Beeliar's population is estimated at around 9,497 as of Feb 2026.
+This reflects an increase of 880 people since the 2021 Census, which reported a population of 8,617.
+The change is inferred from AreaSearch's resident population estimate of 9,079 following examination of ABS's ERP data release in June 2024 and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 831 persons per square kilometer.
+Beeliar's growth rate of 10.2% since the 2021 census exceeded the national average of 9.9%.
+Population growth was primarily driven by interstate migration, contributing approximately 51.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering the projected demographic shifts, a significant population increase in the top quartile of statistical areas across the nation is forecast.
-The Beeliar statistical area (Lv2) is expected to grow by 3,003 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 40.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, growth rates by age cohort from the ABS's Greater Capital Region projections (released in 2023, based on 2022 data) are used.
+Projected demographic shifts indicate significant population increases, with Beeliar expected to grow by 2,998 persons to 2041, reflecting a total increase of 40.3% over the 17 years.

 Frequently Asked Questions - Population